SmileyChris/easy-thumbnails/docs/usage.rst

 planning on using it in some more direct way, you can use the :meth:`Thumbnailer.generate_thumbnail` method.

-Thumbnails generated in this manor don't use any cache reference, i.e. every call to :meth:`Thumbnailer.get_thumbnail` will generate a fresh thumbnail image.
+Thumbnails generated in this manner don't use any cache reference, i.e. every call to :meth:`Thumbnailer.get_thumbnail` will generate a fresh thumbnail image.